dxnboy/redteam/README.md

 ### Inject Wordpress

-Inject user.php in wordpress to record credentials that login.
+Inject user.php in wordpress to record credentials that login (kind of keylogger).
 Required user priviledge that can write to wordpress directory. edit file wordpress/wp-include/user.php.
 Just note for real world usage there will be many login attemp if login page is exposed by default because people using bots to bruteforce, means that .txt file logger will has a lot of false negative and large data

 before